Save £150 on 2026/27 Programmes with our Early Bird offer

 Toby O'Brien Foundation

-The Toby O’Brien Bursary enables one emerging artist, aged 18-35, to take part in the Newlyn School of Art Mentoring Programme, AGORA, with full tuition fees covered.
+The Toby O’Brien Bursary covers full tuition fees for one emerging artist, aged 18-35, to take part in the Newlyn School of Art Mentoring Programme, AGORA.

-This bursary is applicable to the AGORA Mentoring Programme only.
+This bursary is applicable to the AGORA Mentoring Programme only, and cannot be used in conjunction with other promotional offers.

 Toby O'Brien